danwerner/multimethodic/README.rst

 ------------------------------------

 What follows is a horribly inefficient algorithm to determine a list's length.
-It is often used as an example to teach basic recursion.
+It is often used as an example to teach basic recursion, and also goes to show how the edge case can be modeled using simple pattern matching.

 ::